-- These are all important questions that should be considered when making your guest list.
+- These are all important questions to consider when making your guest list.

 Once you have considered these three awesome ideas, you should be able to create the perfect wedding guest list for your wedding party.
 Remember to think about family, friends, and colleagues who will make your day even more special.
 Also, consider your celebration style, wedding budget, and seating arrangements when making your decisions.
-Finally, ask yourself key questions such as who do you want standing up with you on your special day?
-With these tips in mind, you will be able to create the perfect guest list for your wedding party.
+Finally, ask yourself key questions such as who you want to stand up with on your special day.
+With these tips, you can create the perfect guest list for your wedding party.

 Who Not To Invite to Your Wedding Party?

 Now, that’s a tough question.
-It’s important to remember that your wedding day is a remarkable day for you and your partner and the special people that are a part of your life.
+It’s important to remember that your wedding day is remarkable for you and your partner and the special people who are a part of your life.
 You should be surrounded by your favorite people who love and support you, not those who will bring negative energy or drama.
-As a rule of thumb, consider avoiding inviting anyone who may cause tension or conflict between family members or friends.
-Additionally, it’s best to avoid inviting anyone with whom you have had a falling out or disagreement in the past.
+As a rule, avoid inviting anyone who may cause tension or conflict between family members or friends.
+Additionally, it’s best to avoid inviting anyone with whom you have had a falling out or disagreement.

-And so, you should not pick your bridal party based on who can perform specific duties at the last moment, nor should you base your decision on how much help they can provide you during the planning process.
+So, you should not pick your bridal party based on who can perform specific duties at the last moment, nor should you base your decision on how much help they can provide you during the planning process.
 Instead, you should select your bridal party based on their ability to assist you throughout your marriage.
-In addition, you should make sure that they possess specific skill sets that will prove helpful during your life together.
-A good choice of bridesmaid would include someone who could cook, clean, sew, organize, play games, keep secrets, take care of children, and much more.
+In addition, you should ensure they possess specific skill sets that will be helpful during your life together.
+A good choice of bridesmaid would include someone who could cook, clean, sew, organize, play games, keep secrets, care for children, and much more.

 When it is time to assign your roles, there are certain things you must not do.
-You should not try to appease everyone.
-Your special day is yours alone; you should not allow anyone else to take control of it.
+It would be best if you did not try to appease everyone.
+Your special day is yours alone; you should not allow anyone else to control it.
 However, you can choose where each person fits into your ceremony and reception.
 Everyone will feel comfortable in an environment they enjoy.

 The Bridal Party

-You might ask yourself one question: “How many bridesmaids do I need?”
+You might ask yourself: “How many bridesmaids do I need?”
 There is no fixed answer, but you can consider balancing this with your spouse and thinking about how this will impact your wedding’s photos, introductions at your reception, and how you’ll seat guests at your head table.
-For example, your photo sessions, your introduction at your reception, and where you’ll seat people at your head table will be impacted by the size of your bridal group.
+For example, the size of your bridal group will impact your photo sessions, your introduction at your reception, and where you’ll seat people at your head table.

-As far as the number of bridesmaids you want to have at your reception, remember to include guests who are serving as either the matron of honor or the best man.
+Regarding the number of bridesmaids you want at your reception, remember to include guests who are serving as either the matron of honor or the best man.
 Also, consider any double duties people may be performing during the ceremony.

 The groomsman is usually a little easier to assign to their roles.
 However, there are still a few things to remember.
-Most groomsmen have one best man but remember that when assigning your wedding party, you can do what’s best for you.
-It is often helpful to have two best men or more if those people mean that much to you in your life.
+Most groomsmen have one best man, but remember that you can do what’s best for you when assigning your wedding party.
+It is often helpful to have two or more best men if those people mean that much to you.
 This can be an excellent way to solve the issue of including groomsmen who mean equally as much to you in our wedding.

 Remember to even out the assignments among the groomsmen.
 For example, if one person has to take care of the transportation, another person could help them park at the hotel, etc. If people need to get to the airport early to pick up someone who isn’t going to play an essential role at the ceremony, then others could help them with things closer to the ceremony.